jungoai/jungo-book/src/guide/create-a-wallet.md

 You can install it from [here](../tools/jungo-cli.md#Installation).
 </div>

-Coldkey is a synonym name for Wallet in JungoAI.
+Coldkey is a synonym for Wallet in JungoAI.

-Run command below to generate a new wallet:
+Create a new wallet:

 ```bash
 jucli wallet new_coldkey